Keyboard shortcuts

 Rust errors

-Error handling gets special treatment in the language because when reading and writing code it is convenient to understand the happy path and the error path separately.
-Since errors are exceptional, we usually want to read code assuming errors aren't occurring, so making error handling very low-overhead is useful.
-Furthermore, by supporting error handling in the language and standard library, different libraries can handle errors without requiring loads of boilerplate for translating errors at library boundaries.
+Most programming languages have some features and/or set of conventions and patterns for error handling.
+Error handling gets special treatment because when reading and writing code it is convenient to understand the happy path and the error path separately.
+Since errors are exceptional, we usually want to read code assuming errors aren’t occurring, so making error handling implicit or low-overhead is desirable.

-variants.
+Result is just a regular enum with Ok(T) and Err(E) variants.
 The former signalling normal program behaviour, and the latter signalling an error.
 Both variants contain regular Rust values and the programmer can freely choose the types for both.
-There is essentially no special mechanism here.
-A function returns just a regular value which can indicate either success or an error; the callers of a function must check which.
+There is no magic here.
+A function returns a value which can indicate either success or an error; the callers of a function must check which.
 Propagating an error simply means returning an error when an error is found.
-Rust does provide some special constructs to make this easy.
+Rust does provide some language features to make this easier, we’ll cover those in the next chapter.

-The facilities for errors in the language and standard library are incomplete.
-There are several crates which can help with error handling and you'll probably want to use one.
+As well as the facilities in the language and standard library, there are several crates which can help with error handling and you’ll probably want to use one.

 Result and Error